 LAPs are part of our offer to communities and over the last year local citizens have given their time and expertise to deliver change in their communities.
 Over the past year the Council has provided £150,000 worth of funding which LAPs have used to support local groups and projects.
 As each locality area is different, there are a variety of issues being tackled at a local level.
 Prior to lockdown LAPs were supporting numerous projects and initiatives.
-These included: youth work provision in Eastern Perthshire; road safety in Highland Perthshire; access to leisure and sporting opportunities in Perth; and provision of free wi-fi in community facilities in Kinrossshire.
+These included: youth work provision in Eastern Perthshire; road safety in Highland Perthshire; access to leisure and sporting opportunities in Perth; and provision of free wi-fi in community facilities in Kinross-shire.

-Since lockdown restrictions have been eased, LAPs are beginning to reconvene and consider the impact of COVID-19 on their localities and as a result, their priorities.
+LAPs have been considering the impact of COVID-19 on their localities and as a result, their priorities.
 Each LAP is now revising and refreshing its Locality Action Plan, with an aim to have these in place by April 2021.